christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 - Images were exported to Google Drive for later download.

 ### Sentinel 2 image for July 2019:

-To analyze vegetation during the dry season in Peru, we selected images from **July**, when cloud cover is generally lower and vegetation patterns are more clearly visible.
 ```
 var collection = ee.ImageCollection("COPERNICUS/S2_SR_HARMONIZED")
                    .filterBounds(aoi)